By Fire: Plot

-Bridgit is brought back to the Pike home where her brothers taunt her fear of fire by threatening her with firecrackers.
+Bridgit is brought back to the Pike home, where her brothers taunt her fear of fire by threatening her with firecrackers.
 Tired of their abuse, Bridgit kills them with a flamethrower.
 While looking for the whereabouts of Cobblepot's mother, Butch is discovered by Galavan and learns that he knows of his and Penguin's ruse.
-Galavan figures out that Oswald has a mental hold on Butch and tells Tabitha to try and beat it out of him.
+Galavan figures out that Oswald has a mental hold on Butch and tells Tabitha to try to beat it out of him.
 Selina reunites with Bridgit but realizes she's changed in her attitude and plans on taking down abusive people.
-Bridgit returns to the slave-ring where she burns the captors and frees the women.
+Bridgit returns to the slave-ring, where she burns the captors and frees the women.

 With a tip from Selina, Gordon, Barnes and the GCPD arrive at the slave-ring.
 Gordon tries to calm Bridgit, but she fights back.
 However, she accidentally catches fire while trying to defend herself.
 In an attempt to co-opt Bruce, Galavan proposes to help clean up the corruption in Wayne Enterprises.
 Butch escapes from the Galavans and tells Cobblepot his mother's whereabouts.
-Selina appears at Leslie and Gordon's apartment and is heartbroken when Gordon tells her Bridgit won't survive her injuries.
+Selina appears at Leslie and Gordon's apartment and is heartbroken when Gordon tells her Bridgit will not survive her injuries.

-Nygma reveals to Kringle during a visit that he accidentally killed her ex-boyfriend, Dougherty.
-When she tries to leave and tell someone, he holds her and tries to keep her from screaming, but he unknowingly strangles her and she dies in his arms, leaving him shouting and crying in grief.
+During their date, Nygma tries to tell Kringle a secret he's been hiding, but the two end up sleeping together.
+Later, Kringle confides in Nygma that she is worried that her ex-boyfriend Doughtery will come back and try to hurt her, but Nygma reveals to Kringle that he killed Dougherty while following her home one night and shows her Doughtery's police badge.
+Terrified, she tries to leave and tell someone, but he holds her against the door and tries to keep her from screaming, but he unknowingly strangles her, and she dies in his arms, leaving him shouting and crying in grief.